octavianussps/ML-Project-2/README.md

 ## **Results**

-We achieved a F1- score of  0.822 on the website.
+We achieved a F1- score of 0.882 and the accuracy of 0.938 on the website.
 All the details are in the report.